University Disciplinary Committee

 State citations are issued by University Police for violations of state law.
 While these citations are handled through the criminal justice system, students may also be expected to meet with a university adjudicator to determine whether a violation of community standards has also occurred.

 Students who withdraw from the university with unresolved community standards allegations should expect the university to adjudicate the matter to bring the case to resolution and uphold the university’s obligation to expressly articulate eligibility to return to the university.
-If a good faith effort to participate in the appropriate process is not exhibited by the respondent, the university may elect to resolve the matter through the student conduct process without that student's participation.
+If a good faith effort to participate in the appropriate process is not exhibited by the respondent, the university may elect to resolve the matter through the community standards process without that student's participation.

 In circumstances that constitute a potential threat to the safety and security of the university community and/or to the university’s ability to function in whole or in part, the university may review a case when a student has been charged with or convicted of any felony or misdemeanor crime(s) in federal, state, or local court or an equivalent foreign court.
-The review will be conducted utilizing the university's student conduct process and/or Safety Intervention Protocol.
+The review will be conducted utilizing the university's community standards process and/or Safety Intervention Protocol.

 Examples of crimes that may trigger such review include but are not limited to: